rcekan/gworld/README.md

 The goal is for the library to take out all the boilerplate work when setting up a genetic algorithm.

-I've personally used to create a painting algorithm, and I plan to reproduce an example that mimics the work done in this video:
+I've currently used it to create a painting algorithm, and I plan to reproduce an example that mimics the work done in this video:
 [I programmed some creatures.
 They Evolved.](https://www.youtube.com/watch?v=N3tRFayqVtk&t=1392s)

 I also had this creation in mind, when creating the code.
 I can't say for sure whether gwould could be used to create something like this, but I think it could get close, and hopefully will evolve to have the capability.